kellykochanski/rescal-snow/paper.md

 # Acknowledgements

-This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 (see [NOTICE](NOTICE)).
+This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
+This paper is released under LLNL-JRNL-786878-DRAFT.

 We thank Clement Narteau and Oliver Rozier (IPGP) for advice and support in development beginning with ReSCAL 1.6, Robert Anderson and Gregory Tucker (CU) for advice on the scientific direction of this software, and Tapasya Patki, Divya Mohan, Jeff Booher-Kaeding and Aaron Robeson (LLNL) for minor contributions to Rescal-snow.

-The project was supported by a Department of Energy Computational Science Graduate Fellowship (DE-FG02-97ER25308), by support from the Data Science Summer Institute at Lawrence Livermore National Laboratory, and by an UROP award from the University of Colorado.
+The project was supported by a Department of Energy Computational Science Graduate Fellowship (DE-FG02-97ER25308), by support from the Data Science Summer Institute at Lawrence Livermore National Laboratory, and by a UROP award from the University of Colorado.

-*Add DSSI grant #*

-*Add Barry support*

-*Add computational resources*